coccon/proffastpylot/docs/installation.md

 Note that all packages to be installed with `pip install` will only affect the virtual environment and not the local Python installation.
 In case of a problem, take a look at the [Troubleshooting](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/troubleshooting.md) page.

-You need to activate the virtual environment bevore each run of the PROFFASTpylot by executing the command from step 4.
+You need to activate the virtual environment bevore each run of PROFFASTpylot by executing the command in step 4.